liferay/liferay-docs/develop/tutorials/articles/liferay-faces/creating-a-jsf-portlet-project.markdown

         </h:body>
     </f:view>

-It's time to deploy your JSF portlet to the portal and see what it looks like.
+See how easy that was?
+Now that you've created a generic or modified JSF portlet, it's time to deploy your JSF portlet to the portal and see what it looks like.

 ## Next Steps